ethier-lab/AxoNet-fiji/README.md

 # AxoNet-fiji Instructions
 This is an implementation of the AxoNet axon counting software for use in fiji/imageJ.
-This method is intended for use in optic nerve images obtained by light microscope at 100x mag.
+AxoNet is intended for use in optic nerve images obtained by light microscope at 100x mag.
+AxoNet has been validated for use in NHP and rat optic nerves.

+AxoNet produces axon count estimates with high accuracy and is robust to image quality and nerve damage in models of glaucoma.
+We used deep learning to train our tool to estimate a pixelwise axon count density, which we integrate across the full image to calculate an axon count.

 ## Installation and Use: